 5. An audit log file to show how long and often the boiler is being fired – Partly a confirmed roadmap item – Wiser will start generating monthly home heating reports.
 Boiler hours will be reported though cannot comment on the specific granularity as at to date.

 6. The option of selecting Biomass from the heat source and the logic added to eco mode to allow for longer warm up times – Confirmed roadmap item

 7. The app instantly reflects schedule changes when made – Confirmed roadmap item.
 App performance improvements will be released on a continual basis through feature packs.

 8. Multiple user logins.
 Who keeps turning up the heating? – Confirmed roadmap item.

 9. Geofencing as well as the manual away mode switch – IFTTT is a roadmap item.

 10. Ability to nominate a weather station on wunderground.com for very local data for the weather compensation function – No. We are confident the weather service used in Eco Mode is adequate and have no plans to change this.

 11. The ability to see a timeline view of all the devices and when they call for heat.
 When scheduling our boiler we overlap the zone schedules to prevent unnecessary shut downs and startups.
 At present we plan it in a spreadsheet and then implement the timings in the app schedule. – See Q/A 6 as well.
 Wiser targets systems with shorter rate cycles (gas/electric/oil) and in these cases the boiler switches on/off more frequently.
 This feature would potentially follow from A6, subject to analysis of market interest.

 12. The ability to schedule, monitor and control from a web browser – Not planned at this stage based on customer feedback and data collected through usage of other connected products.
 This may change based on Wiser users’ feedback

-Look out for Part 3 coming soon, where we expand our Wiser smart home heating system.
+Checkout Part 3, where we expand our Wiser smart home heating system and add Alexa voice